slorber/GazeDetect-Website/docs/tracking/explanation.md

 :::note
 In order to test out the algorithm, the app will need access to your camera that is used to track your face, and microphone which is not used.
+For the points to be properly rendered, the app will have to be fullscreened, as not doing so adds an offset.
 :::